Telecommunications in Zimbabwe: Radio

+There are 10 provincial radio stations and 2 of those are state controlled.
+Out of the country’s 10 administrative provinces, Midlands province has 3 provincial radio stations followed by Bulawayo province with 2.
+Matabeleland South, Mashonaland East and Mashonaland Central provinces do not have dedicated provincial radio stations, although the Bulawayo based Skyz Metro FM stretched its signal to reach greater parts of Matabeleland South province.

+There are 14 community radio stations across the country and are mostly in rural and remote areas.
+The number of community radio stations is expected to grow as per government announcement.

+There are 7 campus radio stations for the country’s national tertiary institutions.

 Two independent stations, ZiFM Stereo and Star FM were launched in 2012 and both broadcast nationally.
 2016 saw the launch of 8 regional, private owned radio stations and in 2018, ZBC launched 2 more provincial stations, Khulumani FM in Bulawayo and 95.8 Central Radio in Gweru.
+The government went on to authorize licensing of community radio stations and campus radio stations in 2021.

 As of 2013, Zimbabwean authorities have required all radio owners to obtain a "listening licence" from the state.

 Television

 There is 1 state-controlled television station, ZBC TV, formerly Rhodesia Television (RTV).
 The government has shut down and refuses to issue licenses to domestic independent broadcasters such as JoyTV in 2002.
 However satellite TV providers including DStv are available.
 In 2013, Zimbabwe saw the introduction of its first pay TV.
 In 2017, Kwesé TV a subsidiary of Econet Global which was founded by Zimbabwean entrepreneur Strive Masiyiwa has been delayed license to operate in Zimbabwe by the Broadcasting Authority of Zimbabwe (BAZ).
 In November 2020, the Broadcasting Authority of Zimbabwe granted free to air, national commercial TV broadcasting licences to 6 private companies after shortlisting 14 applicants, breaking the national broadcaster's 60 year old TV monopoly.
 The regulator gave the 6 successful applicants 18 months to begin broadcasting.

 TV stations that were awarded licences include the Bulawayo based FairTalk Communications' KeYona TV, ZimPapers Limited's ZTN (Zimpapers Television Network) (now known as ZTN Prime), Rusununguko Media's NRTV, Jester Media's 3K TV (now known as 3Ktv), Acacia Media Group's Kumba TV and Channel Dzimbahwe's Channel D. Unsuccessful applicants include AB Communications' Flex TV, Alpha Media Holdings' HStv, Blackbury Enterprises (Pvt) Ltd's Blackbury TV, Conduit Investments (Pvt) Ltd's Conduit TV Station, Just in Time TV (Pvt) Ltd's JIT TV, Medianet Productions (Pvt) Ltd's Sunrise TV and Meditation Investments (Pvt)'s Zim News Channel.